docker-archive/deploykit/docs/tutorial.md

 This concludes our quick tutorial.
 In this tutorial we:
   + Started the plugins and learned to access them
-  + Created a configuration for a group we wanted to watch
+  + Created a configuration for a group we wanted to manage
   + Verified the instances created matched the specifications
   + Updated the configurations of the group and scaled up the group
   + Reviewed the proposed changes